-The Township has one employee that contributed to Social Security.
+Some Township employees contributed to Social Security.
 This plan provides retirement benefits, including survivor and disability benefits to participants.

-Employees contributed 6.2% of their gross salaries.
-The Township contributed an amount equal to 6.2% of participants' gross salaries.
+Employees contributed 6.2 percent of their gross salaries.
+The Township contributed an amount equal to 6.2 percent of participants' gross salaries.
 The Township has paid all contributions required through December 31, 2022.